Unity-Technologies/com.unity.multiplayer.samples.coop/README.md

 -----
 <br>

-## Full index of resources in this project
+## Index of resources in this project

 <details open>
 <summary> <b>Click to expand/collapse contents</b> </summary>